-The fabulous Hvar needs little introduction for anyone aware of the beautiful Croatian coastline.
-The sunniest island in Europe attracts thousands of boaters, partygoers, and nature lovers every year.
-It is an absolute must on anyone’s Croatia itinerary.
-If you’re only spending 24 hours in Hvar, make sure to follow this itinerary to get the best out of your Hvar experience.
+The fabulous Hvar needs little introduction if you are at all aware of the beautiful Croatian coastline.
+It is the sunniest island in Europe, so no wonder it attracts thousands of boaters, partygoers, and nature lovers every year.
+This island’s natural beauty and long and rich history have made it one of the most elite destinations on the whole Mediterranean, and you will often hear of a global celebrity or two staying here.
+No doubt, this is an absolute must on anyone’s bucket list for Croatia.
+However, if you’re only spending one day in Hvar, make sure to follow this itinerary to get the best out of your Hvar experience.
+You’re in for a real treat!

 A few facts about Hvar